Mario7F/RHEL9/StudyNotes/Command_Notes.md

 - `groupmod` modify group
 - `groupmod -U` to add user to group name
 - `lid -g groupname` to list all users in the group
+- `chown user[:group]file` to set user-ownership, example chown lisa newfiles/ (user lisa is now owner of the newfiles/) also `chown linda:sales newfiles/` (lisa from group sales is the owner of newfiles/) also `chown sales: newfiles/`( group sales is owner of newfiles/`